Panel discussion: Women's power for Ludwigshafen in the mayoral election!

 Panel discussion with celebrities

-A call to equal opportunities
+A call for equal opportunities

 The study suggests that practical measures, such as covering care costs or creating barrier-free access, are urgently needed to bring more women into politics.
 The majority of politicians surveyed support these approaches and thus show a clear political will to improve.